-- (28) Students must comply with the: - a.
+(29) Students must comply with the:

+- a.
 RMIT Student Charter - b.
-RMIT regulations, policies and procedures relating to student behaviour and conduct, including those concerning acceptable use of network, internet and email facilities and services - c.
-RMIT Statement of Student Responsibilities, and - d.
-Victorian Certificate of Education Code of Conduct (for Victorian Certificate of Education students only). - (29) Officers must report conduct in accordance with this policy upon receiving information and forming a reasonable belief that a student may have engaged in misconduct as defined in this policy. - (30) Senior Officers are responsible for: - a. assessing and referring conduct matters - b. undertaking and directing investigations, determining reports of potential general and academic student misconduct as prescribed by this policy, and
+RMIT regulations, policies and procedures relating to student behaviour and conduct, including those concerning acceptable use of network, internet and email facilities and services, and - c.
+RMIT Statement of Student Responsibilities.

+(30) Officers must report conduct in accordance with this policy upon receiving information and forming a reasonable belief that a student may have engaged in misconduct as defined in this policy.

+(31) Senior Officers are responsible for:

+- a. assessing and referring conduct matters - b. undertaking and directing investigations, determining reports of potential general and academic student misconduct as prescribed by this policy, and - c. managing student conduct records, analysis, and reporting.

-- c. managing student conduct records, analysis, and reporting. - (31) The Academic Registrar (or delegate) is responsible for: - a. oversight, compliance and the review of this policy, and approval of corresponding procedures and guidance materials - b. identifying opportunities for continuous improvement - c. maintaining and publishing the register of Senior Officers - d. determining eligibility of student appeal submissions - e. liaising with external parties such as police and other government bodies - f. monitoring high risk misconduct - g. managing the Student Conduct Board and Student Conduct Appeals Committee hearing process including proceedings - h. authorising notifications to external authorities, including mandatory reporting, and - i. misconduct trend reporting and analysis, including annual reports to Academic Board. - (32) Senior Officers are appointed in accordance with the Student Conduct Regulations. - (33) Senior Officers are predominantly drawn from positions reporting to Executives or Senior Executives of RMIT, upon the advice of the Academic Registrar.
+(32) The Academic Registrar (or delegate) is responsible for:

+- a. oversight, compliance and the review of this policy, and approval of corresponding procedures and guidance materials - b. identifying opportunities for continuous improvement - c. maintaining and publishing the register of Senior Officers - d. determining eligibility of student appeal submissions - e. liaising with external parties such as police and other government bodies - f. monitoring high risk misconduct - g. managing the Student Conduct Board and Student Conduct Appeals Committee hearing process including proceedings - h. authorising notifications to external authorities, including mandatory reporting, and - i. misconduct trend reporting and analysis, including annual reports to Academic Board.

+(33) Senior Officers are appointed in accordance with the Student Conduct Regulations.

+(34) Senior Officers are predominantly drawn from positions reporting to Executives or Senior Executives of RMIT, upon the advice of the Academic Registrar.
 The Academic Registrar is notified of appointments.